-There are a lot of tips and techniques you can use to get the best out of your food photography.
+There are a lot of food photography tips and techniques you can use to get the best out of your work.
 This list is by no means exhaustive.

-This is why ice cream is made from mash potato.
-It is pliable and resembles the alternative, especially combined with food colouring.
+This is one of the reasons why ice cream is made from mash potato.
+It is pliable and resembles the alternative, especially combined with food coloring.

-This is a great source of things you can do to really make your food pop.
+The article here is a great source of information to help make your food pop.
 Even if it isn’t real food.